-IRTG members at the second PhD workshop in December 2015.
-Image credit: Gottfried Hastermann.
+IRTG members at the 4th PhD workshop in July 2017.
+Image credit: Lisa Schürmann.

 The PhD workshops are held once a year.
 They are designed to give the PhD students an opportunity to present their work and to discuss their findings and strategies with their peers.
 Each workshop is run by a committee of PhD students, which ensures a programme that meets the PhD student’s most urgent needs and interests.
 At the same time, the committee members gain experience in the organizing of academic events.
 The committee is supported by the IRTG coordinator.